savvyt/twitter/README.md

 ### 3. Create Pub/Sub topic

-Create a Pub/Sub topic and name it accordingly (something like `twitter` will work).
+Create a `Pub/Sub` topic and name it accordingly (something like `twitter` will work).
 Then modify the `project-specs.json` file in this repo using the project and Pub/Sub topic info from your GCP account (you can find that info in the `Home` tab on GCP).

 ### Give it a whirl!

+Now, try running the script (`python3 stream-to-pubsub.py`) to make sure that it actually works on the VM.

 ![alt text](assets/script-run.gif)

-*Sample of script running*
+*It should look something like this*

-Now, try running the script (`python3 stream-to-pubsub.py`) to make sure that it actually works on the VM.
-If it does, then move on to the next part.
+If that worked, then move on to the next part.

 ## Send Pub/Sub messages to BigQuery via Dataflow